 What can I expect during my CT scan?

-We’ll give you information to help you prepare for your exam, such as dietary requirements before your test.
+We’ll give you information to help you prepare for your exam.
 Some tests may require blood work at a separate appointment before your exam.
-Please wear comfortable clothing, and bring a list of your current medications to your test appointment, along with any other materials your doctor requests.
+Please bring a list of your current medications to your test appointment, along with any other materials your doctor requests.
 Most scans are done on an outpatient basis, and if you are pregnant, it’s important to tell your doctor prior to the test.